diffix/reference/docs/computing noise.md

 | ----: | ---------- |
 |    10 | AID1[1, 2] |

 - We produce per-AID contributions.
 In this case the value `10` is a shared contribution between the AID values 1 and 2.
-We attribute 5 to each of them.
+We attribute 5 to each of them (see [redistribution of values](#redistribution-of-values) for details).

 | Value | AID |
 | ----: | --- |